kirillgerasimov/facial-heart-rate-monitor/readme.md

 _You can watch video that compares measurment of this App and hardware Polar strap.
 Take a look at `ml-kit-proof-of-concept-demo.mp4`_

 Pay attention to the bottom part.
 There is histogram representing HR probability to be any given frequency from 0 to 3 hz (180 bpm).
 Confidence score assigned to current measurement painted in yellow.
-You can see how confidence and histogram reacts when it come across different obstackles.
+You can see how confidence and histogram reacts when it come across different obstacles.

 You can see some movement in a frame and a marker trying to disrupt measurement.
 Filters managed to hold.